 As a result of Kentucky’s 2016 General Election for President, the Libertarian Party is considered, under Kentucky Revised Statutes Chapter 118.015, to be a “political organization”, the second tier in a three-tier system.
 This grants our party ballot access, but denies us a state-funded primary.
 LPKY will retain its “political organization” status through the next presidential election in 2020.

 Prior to 2006, most Libertarian candidates for office received about 2% of the vote in any three-way race.
 After 2006, some Libertarian candidates have been able to reach 5% of the vote in a three-way race.
 In 2014, the first Libertarian candidates reached over 10% in partisan three-way races.
-We have also hold multiple partisan county offices throughout the state.
+We have also held multiple partisan county offices throughout the state, included those listed here.